JordDim/Sword-Clicker/README.md

 It comes with different style swords but you will need to _click_ a certain number of times to unlock them.

-Once you reach certain milestones, you will get a new sword.

 ## Table of Contents

 - [Installation](#installation)